-In order to receive credit toward a degree for post-baccalaureate work taken at other colleges or universities, students must have official transcripts forwarded to the Office of Admissions and Records.
+In order to receive credit toward a degree for post-baccalaureate work taken at other colleges or universities, students must have official transcripts forwarded to the Office of Admission's and Records.
 The University will honor credit for work taken at another college or university only when it appears on an official transcript from that institution.
 A maximum of 13 quarter units of approved credit may be transferred from an accredited college or university.
-The work must have been completed as a graduate student (not including student teaching).
-Extension courses may apply if the transcript clearly indicates that the course would have applied toward a graduate degree at the sponsoring institution.
+The work must have been completed as a graduate student (not including student teaching), and must be relevant to the degree program as a whole.

+Extension courses may apply (and will be included as part of the maximum of 13 units allowable) if the transcript clearly indicates that the course would have applied toward a graduate degree at the sponsoring institution.
 Extension courses at the graduate level (400 level series, if from CSUDH) may apply.
-No more than 13 quarter units of extension courses are acceptable.
 Transfer credit is subject to evaluation and advisor approval.
 The formal Request for Evaluation must be completed and approved by the graduate advisor and submitted to the Office of Admissions and Records for final review.